 Problem Procedure The Touch Pad does not work.
 Check the Device Select settings.
-Click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+Click Control Panel -> Hardware and Sound -> Mouse under Windows System group in All apps.
 On-screen pointer does not respond to pointing device operation In this instance, the system might be busy.
 Try moving the mouse again after waiting a short while.
 Double-tapping (Touch Pad) does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+To access this utility, click Control Panel -&gt; Hardware and Sound -&gt; Mouse under Windows System group in All apps.
 Within the Mouse Properties window, click the Buttons tab.
 Set the double-click speed as required and click OK.
 The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-1. To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
-2. Within the Mouse Properties window, click the Pointer Options tab.
-3. Set the pointer speed as required and click OK.
+To access this utility, click Control Panel -&gt; Hardware and Sound -&gt; Mouse under Windows System group in All apps.
+Within the Mouse Properties window, click the Pointer Options tab.
+Set the pointer speed as required and click OK.
 The reaction of Touch Pad is either too sensitive or not sensitive enough.
 Adjust the touch Sensitivity.
-To access it, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+To access it, click Control Panel -&gt; Hardware and Sound -&gt; Mouse under Windows System group in All apps .
 If you are still unable to resolve the problem, contact TOSHIBA Support.